-Every director must consent in writing to an investigation of the information and communication of the attestation establishing that no impediment exists or, as the case may be, to the attestation of information that may establish an impediment being provided to the permit applicant and to the Minister for the Minister's assessment.
+Every director must consent in writing to an investigation of the information and communication of the attestation establishing that no impediment exists or, after examining the attestation and if the applicant maintains his or her application, to the attestation of information that may establish an impediment being provided to the permit applicant and to the Minister for the Minister's assessment.

-3. A person applying for recognition as a home childcare provider must have an investigation of the information needed to verify the existence of an impediment carried out in respect of himself or herself and every person of full age residing in the private residence where the childcare is to be provided, and must ensure that for each person an attestation establishing that no impediment exists or, as the case may be, an attestation of information that may establish an impediment is provided to the coordinating office for its assessment.

-4. No person working in a childcare centre or day care centre facility while childcare is being provided, including a trainee or a volunteer who is present on a regular basis at the facility, may have an impediment related to the abilities and conduct required to hold a position in a childcare centre or a day care centre, unless the impediment relates to an indictable or criminal offence other than an offence listed in the schedule to the Criminal Records Act (R.S.C.
+- 3. A person applying for recognition as a home childcare provider must have an investigation of the information needed to verify the existence of an impediment carried out in respect of himself or herself and every person of full age residing in the private residence where the childcare is to be provided, and must ensure that for each person an attestation establishing that no impediment exists or, after examining the attestation and if the applicant maintains his or her application, an attestation of information that may establish an impediment is provided to the coordinating office for its assessment. - 4.
+No person working in a childcare centre or day care centre facility while childcare is being provided, including a trainee or a volunteer who is present on a regular basis at the facility, may have an impediment related to the abilities and conduct required to hold a position in a childcare centre or a day care centre, unless the impediment relates to an indictable or criminal offence other than an offence listed in the schedule to the Criminal Records Act (R.S.C.
 1985, c.
 C-47) for which a pardon has been granted.

-The same applies, with the necessary modifications, to the home childcare coordinating office staff members assigned to manage the office or to monitor or provide technical and pedagogical support to the home childcare providers the office has recognized.
+The same applies, with the necessary modifications, to the home childcare coordinating office staff members assigned to manage the office, to recognize or to monitor or provide technical and pedagogical support to the home childcare providers the office has recognized.

 Before being hired, those persons must consent in writing to an investigation of the information needed to verify the existence of such an impediment.
-The persons must also consent to communication of the attestation establishing that no impediment exists to the permit applicant, permit holder or coordinating office, as the case may be, or submit the attestation of information that may establish an impediment to that applicant, holder or office for assessment.
+They must also consent to communication of the attestation establishing that no impediment exists to the permit applicant, permit holder or coordinating office, as the case may be, or submit the attestation of information that may establish an impediment to that applicant, holder or office for assessment, after examining the attestation and if they maintain their application.